-Upcoming webinar June 3, 2021 on Finding Your Best Self
+Attend a webinar on Finding Your Best Self!

 Lisa's newest book is Finding Your Best Self.
 Recovery from Addiction, Trauma, or Both.

-It is available on amazon.com as an e-book, paperback or hard cover book, or via our web store as an e-book (PDF) or paperback.
+It is available as an amazon ebook (PDF) or paperback or hard cover book, or via our web store as an e-book (PDF) or paperback.
 Training is available as well.
-Translations are available in German and are underway in Polish, Japanese, Korean, and simplified Chinese.
+Translations are available in German and Japanese book and underway in Polish, Korean, and simplified Chinese.